bracketdash/simple-directives/README.md

 The reference should evaluate to a string or number.

-Only add one `sd-rdo` per radio group.
+Only the first `sd-rdo` of each radio group will be registered.

 ## Looping Templates